BU-Cyber-Physical-Systems-Lab/ConfPort-Client/readme.md

 - `REG_SIZE_ARR`: Size in bytes of the register.
 - `REG_RDONLY_ARR`: If the register at a specified address is readonly (`1`) or read-write (`0`).

+In the Makefile, the `HEADERS`, `CC` and `CROSS-COMPILE` variables are overridable, to make compilator switching and header overriding more easy.

 ## Example configuration